-Governance indicators such as participation and inclusion, non-discrimination and equality, rule of law and accountability along with institutional qualities such as performance, adaptability, and stability.
+Governance indicators such as participation and inclusion, non-discrimination and equality, rule of law and accountability and institutional qualities such as performance, adaptability, and stability.

-A governance that also refers to the organisation and the coordination of business activities, to the achievement of pre-established objectives and to the understanding and appreciation of how corporations are controlled and directed.
+A governance that also refers to the organization and the coordination of business activities, to the achievement of pre-established objectives and to the understanding and appreciation of how corporations are controlled and directed.

-Deloitte Canada uses eight (8) simple questions to summarise good business management.
+Deloitte Canada uses eight (8) simple questions to summarize good business management.

 Good business management that requires expertise in areas such as accounting, development, finance, human resources, information systems, marketing, production and research.

-According to HEC Montreal, the basic business management concepts are "planification, organisation, direction, contrôle" in French, in English and in any other language.
+According to HEC Montreal, the basic business management concepts are "planification, organisation, direction, contrôle" in French, in English and in all the other languages.

-Planning means planning in advance, organising means organising human and material resources, directing means motivating and directing civil servants and employees, and controlling means implementing a plan and supervising its development.
+Planning means planning in advance, organizing means organizing human and material resources, directing means motivating and directing civil servants and employees, and controlling means implementing a plan and supervising its development.

-The purpose of our local government and governance is to analyse the services offered within the limits of the City of Montreal, along with those offered to the entire population of the Island of Montreal.
+The purpose of our municipal government and governance is to analyze the services offered within the limits of the City of Montreal, along with those offered to the entire population of the Island of Montreal.